pyroscope-io/pyroscope-ebpf-testdata/qemu_img/readme.txt

 3. Do some extra bootstrap (install packages on the disk ( bootstrap_disk_1.sh)
 4. Copy extracted modules and extra modules $ARCH/modules and $ARCH/modules_extra to disk

 You can commit extra kernels and modukes into boot_extra and modules_extra. _extra directories are not gitingored.
+They are copied into final image later in bootstrap_disk_0.sh.

 Here's an example how to pull them from aws for example

 rsync -avz -e "ssh  -i ~/Downloads/grafana-pyroscope-aws-sandbox.pem"  ec2-user@ec2-54-91-28-178.compute-1.amazonaws.com:/boot/ ./amd64/boot_extra
 rsync -avz -e "ssh  -i ~/Downloads/grafana-pyroscope-aws-sandbox.pem"  ec2-user@ec2-54-91-28-178.compute-1.amazonaws.com:/usr/lib/modules/ ./amd64/modules_extra

-This pulls a lot of modules and in theory we only need few of them (bridge, br_netfilter and its depdendcnies, but idk how to find all the deps automatically so pulling all of them for now.
+This pulls a lot of modules and in theory we only need few of them (bridge, br_netfilter and its dependencies, but idk how to find all the deps automatically so pulling all of them for now.

 You may need to update initramfs to be able to boot in qemu from virtio device